Giveth/giveth-wiki/wiki/documentation/future.md

 <a name="fig-categories">Overview of spending for a Campaign.</a> The aim is to provide Givers and Makers with better idea how is the Campaign spending the money.

-## <a name="future-accounting">Accounting, Analytics, Business Inteligence</a>
+## <a name="future-accounting">Accounting, Analytics, Business Intelligence</a>

-Even now, the system contains enough information to provide some simple accounting, analytical and business inteligence information.
+Even now, the system contains enough information to provide some simple accounting, analytical and business intelligence information.
 This does not need to be part of the Giveth platform, but could be external tool.
 Note that these tools, however, work best if the value is expressed in relatively stable currency.
 One option is to use the [Real-time and Historical Fiat Conversion](future-money-conversion) concept.
 Below are some examples of what could be achieved.

 - Daily cashflow of the Campaign
   - Donation frequency